-I serve on the Board of Directors at The Verona Community Food Pantry.
+I am Secretary of the Board of Directors at The Verona Community Food Pantry.
 My husband, mother and I volunteer there weekly, which makes it extra rewarding.

 Early 2000's